2022 CEPS Awards

 Assistant Professor Research Excellence Award

-Prof. Eran Ukwatta, School of Engineering, receives this year’s CEPS Assistant Professor Research Excellence Award.
+Prof. Leanne Chen, Department of Chemistry, receives this year’s Assistant Professor Research Excellence Award.
 The award is given to the assistant professor who best demonstrates enhanced research productivity and the potential for continued research program growth.

 CEPS Graduate Supervision Award

-Awarded to the faculty member who best exemplifies sustained excellence in graduate student supervision, Prof. Marcel Schlaf, Department of Chemistry, receives the CEPS Graduate Supervision Award.
-Schlaf has dedicated significant time and effort to supporting the Department of Chemistry’s graduate programming, including as Graduate Coordinator.
+Given to the faculty member who best exemplified sustained excellence in graduate student supervision, Prof. Ed McBean in the School of Engineering receives the CEPS Graduate Supervision Award.

 CEPS Undergraduate Supervision Award